 Servo Loop Tuning Functions

-The servo loop tuning functions let you tune the servo loop and also bypass the servo loop to troubleshoot motor commutation.
+The servo loop tuning functions let you tune the servo loop or bypass the servo loop to troubleshoot motor commutation.
 The functions let you set multiple servo loop gains at the same time and command current directly to the motor.

 Open-loop Current